advancedresearch/path_semantics/faq.md

 It is a joke that refers to the stereotypical view of an amateur mathematician which makes other mathematicians call them a "crank".

-If you call me a "crank" because I am quoting myself, your behavior is a proof that joke.
+If you call me a "crank" because I am quoting myself, your behavior is a proof of that joke.

 Do you get the joke now?
 I am pretty sure you can work it out if you take the time. :)